True Life Tips

 It gives stress somewhere to go

 Stress often feels worse when it has no shape.
 Writing gives it a shape.
-You can list what is happening, separate urgent tasks from background worries, and decide what can wait.
+You can list what is happening and separate urgent tasks from background worries.
+Then decide what can wait.

 Try a simple stress page: